Skip to main content

 };

-Layer + Underglow Color
+Layer + underglow color

 To trigger a different underglow when the macro is pressed, and when it is released, we use the macro "press" activation mode whenever triggering the &rgb_ug behavior: